cncf/toc/PRINCIPLES.md

 We are looking for high-quality, high-velocity projects that fit ‘cloud native’.

 Identify projects that have a real shot at being a useful tool in the evolving box of cloud native technology.
 This is a mix of mature and early-stage projects.
-Early stage may not have all the criteria we want: diverse contributor bases, formalized governance, interoperability, cloud-native designs, quality bar, etc.
+Early stage may not have all the criteria we want: diverse contributor bases, formalized governance, interoperability, cloud native designs, quality bar, etc.

 Some considerations:
 - Transparent, consistent technical and governance quality bar for [graduation](/process/graduation_criteria.adoc) from incubation